Livox-SDK/livox_ros2_driver/README.md

 # Livox ROS2 Driver([览沃ROS2驱动程序中文说明](https://github.com/Livox-SDK/livox_ros2_driver/blob/master/README_CN.md))

 The Livox ROS2 driver is a driver package based on ROS2, specifically used to connect LiDAR products produced by Livox.
-The driver is currently only recommended to run under ubuntu18.04, the corresponding ROS2 version is dashing, and other versions of ROS2 (such as foxy) are not currently supported.
+The driver is recommended to run on ROS2 foxy.

 ## 0. Version and Release History